 Anne is a Filipino nurse who graduated from a nursing school in the Philippines and appeared for the board exam and got registered as a nurse in the Philippines.
-Anne had been lucky to find a job in a small hospital in the Philippines and now is working as a nurse from the past 9 months.
+Anne had been lucky to find a job in a small hospital in the Philippines and has now been working as a nurse for the past 9 months.
 This job has been a blessing for her because she is now able to earn a decent living and support her large family, including her parents and her three younger siblings.
 Many of Anne’s friends who are also nurses have moved to Australia for better prospects of life.
 Anne’s sister who is a permanent resident in Australia wants her to come to Australia as there are many job opportunities for nurses according to an online report published by Health Workforce Australia, HW 2025- Volume 1 & 2. (https://www.hwa.gov.au/our-work/build-capacity/australias-future-health-workforce-hw2025).
-This report talks about the shortages of Registered and Enrolled nurses in Australia in areas such as Acute care, Emergency, Aged Care and Mental Health.
+This report talks about the shortages of Registered and Enrolled nurses in Australia in areas such as Acute Care, Emergency, Aged Care and Mental Health.

 Given the fact that Anne does not have much knowledge about registration and work opportunities in Australia, she calls her friend, Rachel, in Australia who is working as an Enrolled Nurse, to seek some advice.
 Rachel advises Anne about the job opportunities in her Aged Care facility and many other Aged Care facilities that are in desperate need of professional Enrolled Nurses for their elderly and fragile patients.
-Rachel also advises Anne that Aged Care facilities are looking to recruit Enrolled Nurses as their recruitment strategy for the workforce planning.
+Rachel also advises Anne that Aged Care facilities are looking to recruit Enrolled Nurses as their recruitment strategy for workforce planning.

-There is a huge aging population in Australia who need care and it is anticipated that Australia would have shortfall of approximately 10,000 Enrolled Nurses within the next 10 years.
-The general employment conditions which include the remuneration and other benefits like leave, overtime and other incentives are also attractive and would provide Anne an opportunity to grow in her career as an Enrolled Nurse and support her large family back in the Philippines.
+There is a huge aging population in Australia who need care and it is anticipated that Australia would have a shortfall of approximately 10,000 Enrolled Nurses within the next 10 years.
+The general employment conditions which include the remuneration and other benefits like leave, overtime, and other incentives are also attractive and would provide Anne an opportunity to grow in her career as an Enrolled Nurse and support her large family back in the Philippines.

 Anne discusses these facts with her family and her sister in Australia.
 The family can see a bright future for Anne in Australia and they all support her to apply for registration as an Enrolled Nurse.
 She contacts her sister and friend, Rachel in Australia to get the process started.
-Rachel recommends her that the process is slightly lengthy and would involve the following steps:
+Rachel recommends that the process is slightly lengthy and would involve the following steps: